FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 **Retrieve the results** of JMeter session test once it has ended.
 They are collected in a **csv file** which is placed in the same folder where you are using the jmx file and named as following:

 `business_api_ecosystem-5.4.0_yyyy-MM-dd HHmmss.csv`

+Please note that if this script fails probably the tokens are expired.

 [Top](#business-api-ecosystem---biz-ecosystem-ri)